Dayasuvagiya/Happy-health/documentation/testing.md

 User gets feedback on contact form submission | Message "Thank you for connecting us!" displays | As expected Registration page validates each required input| message appear to fill the field | As expected Add employee, list of employee and contact links are hidden until a user is logged in | Only show when logged in | As expected
-User gets feedback message on Adding new employee confirmation | message "You added new employee successfully" displays | As expected
+List of employee page has option Add new employee | add employee page render | As expected User gets feedback message on Adding new employee confirmation | message "You added new employee successfully" displays | As expected
 Page redirects to list of employee | renders on list of employee page | As expected User added employee shown on list of employee page(home_emp.html) | User added employee shown on list of employee page | As expected